programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 show(p)
 ```

-Bokeh supports [many plotting tools](https://bokeh.pydata.org/en/latest/docs/user_guide/tools.html), but I introduce `HoverTool` here because it is particularly useful for data exploration and interaction. `HoverTool` allows you to set a `tooltips` property which takes a list of [tuples](https://www.w3schools.com/python/python_tuples.asp).
+Bokeh supports [many plotting tools](https://bokeh.pydata.org/en/latest/docs/user_guide/tools.html), but I introduce `HoverTool` here because it's particularly useful for data exploration and interaction. `HoverTool` allows you to set a `tooltips` property which takes a list of [tuples](https://www.w3schools.com/python/python_tuples.asp).
 The first part of the tuple is a display name and the second is a column name from your `ColumnDataSource` prefaced with `@`.
 Once we've instantiated this tool, we add it to the plot using the `add_tool` method.
-We will see how this looks in a moment.
+We'll see how this looks in a moment.

 Finally, we make sure to add the line to show the plot.
 Now we can run `column_datasource.py` and interact with our data in the browser.